 If you don’t have an outside grill, you can sear the tenderloin in a large cast-iron skillet or in your roasting (without the rack) on high heat, and on the stove-top.
 You can add additional olive oil when searing if needed.
 Following the same directions as in our recipe card, rotate it every 3 minutes, to brown the outside before finishing it in the oven.

 - Make sandwiches with leftover tenderloin for lunch the next day.
 Add some fresh arugula into the sandwich to give some peppery flavor and healthy greens to the sandwich.

-- Reheat the leftovers and serve it for dinner with some heated beef gravy over it.
+- Reheat the leftovers and serve them for dinner with some heated beef gravy over them.

-- Stir fry a few vegetables in a skillet or wok, and toss in smaller pieces of the roast and serve it over rice.
+- Stir fry a few vegetables in a skillet or wok, toss in smaller pieces of the roast, and serve it over rice.